hoehermann/purple-presage/README.md

 ### Known Issues

-* When using the main device to send a message to a new contact for the first time, the plug-in does not know the contact yet.
-* Contacts are fetched from the main device only once after linking.
-* Information about contact names arrive after the first messages.
+* When an error occurs while downloading an attachment, the UI may freeze for a couple of seconds before finally displaying the error message.
-* Own name is not transferred to the buddy list and therefore not resolved in group chats.
+* Contact information of the own account is not transferred to the buddy list and therefore not resolved in group chats.
-* Sometimes, the database cannot be opened due to locking issues.
-* Spectrum support is very flaky.
-Crashes, infinite loops and silent disconnects may happen.
+* Usage with Spectrum and bitlbee is largely untested.
 Please keep an eye on your system and check the logs frequently.
 Issue reports are welcome.
 * On Windows, the font Noto Emoji does not work.
 The monochrome Segoe UI Emoji font does work.

 ## Building